Expecting your first baby?

 1.2 After Childbirth/Hospital

-Here’s the sad reality of motherhood after birth: it’s HARD.
+Here’s the sad reality of motherhood after giving birth: it’s HARD.

 The baby’s feeding and diaper schedule are also quite daunting for many parents.
 And a baby can be nocturnal, too!
 So a crying baby in the middle of the night is pretty common.